Linam History, Family Crest & Coats of Arms

 Since church officials and medieval scribes spelt each name as it sounded to them; as a result, a single person could accumulate many different versions of his name within official records.
 A close examination of the origins of the name Linam revealed the following spelling variations: Lanigan, Lanahan, Lenaghan, Lanaghan, Linehan and many more.

 More information is included under the topic Early Linam Notables in all our PDF Extended History products and printed products wherever possible.

 During the middle of the 19th century, Irish families often experienced extreme poverty and racial discrimination in their own homeland under English rule.
 Record numbers died of disease and starvation and many others, deciding against such a fate, boarded ships bound for North America.
 The largest influx of Irish settlers occurred with Great Potato Famine of the late 1840s.
 Unfortunately, many of those Irish that arrived in Canada or the United States still experienced economic and racial discrimination.
 Although often maligned, these Irish people were essential to the rapid development of these countries because they provided the cheap labor required for the many canals, roads, railways, and other projects required for strong national infrastructures.
 Eventually the Irish went on to make contributions in the less backbreaking and more intellectual arenas of commerce, education, and the arts.
 Research early immigration and passenger lists revealed many early immigrants bearing the name Linam:

-Linam Settlers in the United States in the 17th Century
+Linam Settlers in United States in the 17th Century